carbon-language/carbon-lang/clang/docs/ThinLTO.rst

 -------------

 To help keep the size of the cache under control, ThinLTO supports cache pruning.
-Cache pruning is supported with ld64 and ELF and COFF lld, but currently only ELF and COFF lld allow you to control the policy with a policy string.
+Cache pruning is supported with gold, ld64 and ELF and COFF lld, but currently only gold, ELF and COFF lld allow you to control the policy with a policy string.
 The cache policy must be specified with a linker option.

+- gold (as of LLVM 6.0):
+  ``-Wl,-plugin-opt,cache-policy=POLICY``
 - ELF lld (as of LLVM 5.0):
   ``-Wl,--thinlto-cache-policy,POLICY``
 - COFF lld-link (as of LLVM 6.0):